-- Red Skin Syndrome: also known as Topical Steroid Addiction (TSA) or Topical Steroid Withdrawal (TSW), RSS can arise from topical steroids being applied to the skin for medical or cosmetic purposes.
+- Topical Steroid Withdrawal Syndrome: also known as Topical Steroid Addiction (TSA) or Red Skin Syndrome (RSS), can arise from topical steroids being applied to the skin for medical or cosmetic purposes.
 Characterized by red, itchy, stinging, burning skin which appears after ceasing topical steroid treatments, or even between treatments.
-As topical steroid therapy is withdrawn to effectively treat RSS, multiple local and systemic symptoms emerge and resolve over time.
+As topical steroid therapy is withdrawn to effectively treat TSWS, multiple local and systemic symptoms emerge and eventually resolve over a long period of time.

 - Redness, stinging, sensitivity

 - Perioral dermatitis/periocular dermatitis – redness, small red bumps, and/or mild peeling, accompanied by mild itching and/or burning occurring around the mouth or eyes; secondary to topical steroids being applied to the face, whether intentionally or accidentally transferred.

 - Rosacea aggravation or induction